xdoctordog/nginx-load-balancer/README.md

-# nginx-load-balancer

-NGINX Load Balancer + Simple HTML Web Site: Example
+# NGINX Load Balancer + Simple HTML Web Site: Example

 1) Clone to the new folder inside WSL2